RedBlueCarrots/WikiPath/README.md

 # WikiPath

+WikiPath is a website for users to play the Wikipedia game

+## Setup instructions:

 Requires python3 and pip

-Setup instructions:

-MAKE SURE you are in the uppermost wikipath directory Create a virtual environment:
+**Make sure you are in the uppermost WikiPath directory.**

+Create a virtual environment:

 ```